|Movie Title/Year and Brief Scene Description|

 As she delved into the mystery, Rachel visited the Morgan ranch, where she found out that the horses went mad and drowned themselves, and that Anna had committed suicide.
 The unloved and feared Samara had apparently been a problem child.

 A flashback scene revealed Samara's murder on the horse farm.
 Coming up from behind Samara, adoptive parent/horsewoman Anna Morgan partially suffocated her sleeping-gowned daughter with a black plastic bag.
 Then, she pushed her daughter down into a circular water well.
 Samara watched from below - her final sight, as the well was sealed with a stone cover, was a corona-like ring above her.
-[Note: The film's enigmatic tagline explained: "Before you die, you see the ring."]
 She survived for seven days before dying.
 Later, Shelter Mountain Inn, specifically Cabin 12 (and the site of the first few deaths in the film) was built over the site of the well.

 The cursed videotape was created or caused by the spirit of Samara, who had an unusual ability, known as nensha (projected thermography).
 With her mind, she was able to thermographically imprint her thought images onto specific surfaces (ie, the VHS tape).
 The tape's surrealistic series of random objects and haunting images were actually aspects of Samara's short life.
 The curse along with the tape was also specifically designed by Samara - either copy the tape and pass it on, or suffer your own death in seven days (the length of time that Samara survived down in the well).
 In all, seven individuals viewed the tape, and those that died watched the tape, but did not copy the tape and pass it along.